RavenCutie21/Voice-Changer-Settings/README.md

 ![CPUl](https://github.com/YunaOneeChan/Voice-Changer-Settings/blob/main/Quick%20Settings%20Images/reCPU%20settings.png)

-Colab NO INDEX: f0-RMVPE_ONNX, Chunk 96 is the lowest you can go,Extra16384, Model type PTH
+Colab NO INDEX & Kaggle (t4) : f0-RMVPE_ONNX, Chunk 96 is the lowest you can go,Extra16384, Model type PTH

-Colab WITH INDEX: Chunk 112 is the lowest you can go, Extra8192
+Colab WITH INDEX & Kaggle (t4) : Chunk 112 is the lowest you can go, Extra8192

 no idea why ONNX is performing worse for me but you can try it out yourself.